discopop-project/discopop/docs/index.md

 ## Walk-through example
 As a starting point, we have included a simple sample program which you can use to familiarize yourself with the system.
-In the [Quickstart example](Quickstart/Example.md) you can find instructions how to execute every necessary step to obtain parallelization suggestions for the sample program, and how to interpret and implement them.
+In the [manual Quickstart example](Manual_Quickstart/Manual_Example.md) you can find instructions how to execute every necessary step to obtain parallelization suggestions for the sample program, and how to interpret and implement them.
+In contrast, the GUI [quickstart example](Quickstart.md) provides an overview of the simplest way to set up and utilize DiscoPoP on the basis of the same example code.